-Ethical fashion is a system of production and consumption that is socially and environmentally responsible.
-It takes care to minimize the negatives impacts of every step in the journey of your clothes from crop to home and tries to ensure that each stage is eco-friendly and morally ethical.
-Moral ethics in this sense may refer to our collective conscience as a society.
-Ethical fashion concerns itself with issues of fair trade, humane working conditions, environmental impact and sustainability
+Ethical fashion is a socially and environmentally responsible production and consumption system.
+It takes care to minimize the negative impacts of every step in the journey of your clothes from crop to home and tries to ensure that each stage is eco-friendly and morally ethical.

-Manufacturers often produce fast fashion products cheaply thanks to a unique supply chain that capitalizes on cheap labor from low-cost countries.
+Manufacturers often produce fast fashion products cheaply, thanks to a unique supply chain that capitalizes on cheap labor from low-cost countries.
 However, consumers need to understand that clothes cost more than the money they pay.
-Apart from money, there is also an environmental and social cost attached to every item in our wardrobe.
+Apart from money, an environmental and social cost is attached to every item in our wardrobe.

 We list some issues ethical fashion hopes to solve below

-There are multiple reports of poor treatment of workers in the low-cost countries that most big fashion brands source their labor from.
+There are multiple reports of poor treatment of workers in low-cost countries where most big fashion brands source their labor.
 These countries include Cambodia, China, Bangladesh, and India.
-A lot of them do not earn what we can consider a living wage.
+Many of them do not earn what we consider a living wage.
 A lot of times, the factory bosses delay or seize their wages over minor errors.
 At worst, the working conditions are akin to modern slavery.

 This injustice is not limited geographically, as immigrant workers often face similar situations in sweatshops in Europe and America.
-Workers who try to protest these ill-treatments are usually dealt with violently.
-And for fear of losing their job or lives, many workers suffer in silence1.
+Workers who try to protest these ill treatments are usually dealt with violently.
+And for fear of losing their job or lives, many workers suffer in silence2.